wrbs/mono-public/duniverse/hardcaml/docs/always.md

 - Notice that `compile` returns a unit.
 This is because variable declarations create unassigned wires, and the compile function assigns them to the appropriate multiplexers.
-- Notice that the always DSL is just a list of `Always.t`.
-This means we can play with various metaprogramming and abstraction tricks within these program blocks.
+- Notice that the Always DSL is just a list of `Always.t`.
+This means we can play with various meta-programming and abstraction tricks within these program blocks.

 ## Example